 Jones' attacker got 10 months in jail, but he wasn't convicted of attempted rape or kidnapping.
 "Even though I just had some scrapes and bruises from the tackle on asphalt, I still feel like I lost about a year of my life to the mental stress and anxiety over the trial and incident," says Jones.

-This type of physical attack is scarily starting to sound more like the norm, as several other recent high-profile attacks on female runners have left women feeling on edge.
-According to a recent survey from Wearsafe Labs, 34 percent of females feel afraid while exercising alone.
+This type of physical attack is scarily starting to sound more like the norm, as several other recent high-profile attacks on female runners have made the news.
+In July, Mollie Tibbetts, a University of Iowa student, went missing after leaving for a run, and her body was discovered in a cornfield weeks later.
+Now, news is spreading about Wendy Karina Martinez, a 34-year-old from D.C.
+After leaving for a jog, she stumbled into a restaurant with stab wounds that ended up being fatal.
+These types of stories have left women feeling on edge.
+According to a survey from Wearsafe Labs, 34 percent of females feel afraid while exercising alone.

 That feeling is warranted, as Rich Staropoli, a former Secret Service agent and security expert, says that while physical assaults are statistically rare, verbal assaults are much more common.
 "In my experience, I don't know a woman of any age who hasn't been catcalled, propositioned, or just made uncomfortable with inappropriate remarks, gestures, or sounds while just trying to get some outdoor exercise," he says.
 (Read next: I'm a Woman and a Runner: That Doesn't Give You Permission to Harass Me)